 Remember this thumb rule: it is not about a hotel in Goa, but people who go to Goa.

 - Useful: List out pain points of your users and solve them creatively.
+After watching / reading, users should be able to do something concrete to solve their problem.
 Then it will be shared with the peer groups.

 - Celebrate their life: If you can’t solve the pain point, celebrate it.